In order for students to achieve their desired grade in maths they must revise little and often.

 The amount of content in the GCSE maths paper requires them to constantly revisit a variety of topics to ensure everything is remembered well and that they are familiar with how to apply their knowledge and skills in exam questions.

 Students should be doing about five hours of maths revision a week in the run up to exams, this time needs to be effective.
 Targeting weak topics is essential because answering the questions on these topics will increase grades.
-Revision should be a mixture of learning key facts and practising exam style questions.
+Revision should largely consist of exam style questions and pupils should seek support on any they find difficult.

-Students sit AQA Linear Maths (LINK): Their tier of entry will be decided later in the Autumn term and both students and parents will know whether they are sitting the foundation or higher paper.
+Students sit AQA Linear Maths: Their tier of entry will be decided later in the Autumn term and both students and parents will know whether they are sitting the foundation or higher paper.
 The foundation paper has a maximum achievable grade of 5.

 For both tiers, there is one non-calculator and two calculator papers.